DaProphet76/Hidden-ones/Story/Hidden Ones Book.md

 *Sitting at the head of the table, **GREGORY SHAW**—CEO of EdenTech.
 His expression is unreadable, his **hands folded calmly** as he watches the others take their seats.
 Around him, a mix of **executives, cybersecurity leads, and key researchers** from the archaeology team sit in anticipation.*

-*Johnathan, Malcolm, and Tessa settle into their seats near the **security team section.** The tension in the room is palpable.*
+*Jonathan, Malcolm, and Tessa settle into their seats near the **security team section.** The tension in the room is palpable.*

 ---